mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 possibly a ship
 Reward: Reward: Cr.
 20,000/Cr.
 2,000,000

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
-The miners of Dar Al’khubat went to space many generations ago.
+The miners of Dar Al'khubat went to space many generations ago.
 They hollowed out asteroids to build their cities and refineries;
 they lived as close to their ships as a nomad to his horse.
 They engineered their children to tolerate microgravity and high